Ottawa and most provincial governments have failed to offer any significant de-regulatory strategy.

-In 2017, the average Canadian family will earn $108,674 in income and pay a total of $47,135 in taxes (43.4%).
+In 2017, the average Canadian family with two or more people will pay $47,135 in total taxes.